8 Best Day Trips From Chiang Mai: Trekking, Views, Waterfalls

 There is an entry fee of 50 THB to the temple as a foreigner.
 Yer, you guessed it, locals get in for free.
 I snuck around the ticket booth a few times but I think they closed this loophole now.

-Also be mindful where you take off your shoes as people just leave them lying around anywhere.
+Also, be mindful of where you take off your shoes as people just leave them lying around anywhere.
 It's best to put them in one of the shoe shelves near the stairs that lead up into the temple.
 Otherwise, good luck in finding them again!

 From Doi Suthep, you may also continue the road for another 6km to hit Phu Phing Palace, the royal winter residence where you can visit the gardens containing fountains, exotic flowers, and large bamboo plants.
 Make sure to wear long pants and something over your shoulders as you may otherwise need to hire a sarong for a fee at the entrance.